goldenfingers98/keycloak-spring-poc/README.md

 ## 3- Authentication provider scheme adapter:

 In this section, we will show a demo of the use cases that this scheme adapter in this repository covers.
-We've been using the following Postman collection [](./Authentication provider scheme adapter POC.postman_collection)
+We've been using the following Postman collection [AuthProviderSchemeAdapterPOC.postman_collection.json](./AuthProviderSchemeAdapterPOC.postman_collection.json)

 ###  3.1- User registration: